-- a) Employees will cancel an approved shift trade by submitting TSA Form 1160-8, Shift Trade Request, to the designated management official or POC no later than twenty-four (24) hours before the start time of the first affected shift and receiving acknowledgment of the submission of TSA Form 1160-8, Shift Trade Request, from the designated management official or POC.
-In circumstances in which affected employees cannot submit TSA Form 1160-8, Shift Trade Request, or have not received acknowledgement of receipt of the form from the designated management official or POC, the affected employees must verbally cancel the approved shift trades to the designated management official or POC no later than twenty-four (24) hours of the start time of the affected shift.
-TSA Form 1160-8, Shift Trade Request, must be submitted to document the cancelation as soon as practicable but no later than the end of each affected employee's next scheduled shift. - b) Management reserves the right to cancel the traded shift of an employee who becomes ineligible under this Article.
+- (a) Employees will cancel an approved shift trade by submitting TSA Form XXXX to the designated management official or POC no later than twenty-four (24) hours before the start time of the first affected shift and receiving acknowledgment of the submission of TSA Form XXXX from the designated management official or POC.
+In circumstances in which affected employees cannot submit TSA Form XXXX or have not received acknowledgement of receipt of the form from the designated management official or POC, the affected employees must verbally cancel the approved shift trades to the designated management official or POC no later than twenty-four (24) hours of the start time of the affected shift.
+TSA Form XXXX must be submitted to document the cancelation as soon as practicable but no later than the end of each affected employee's next scheduled shift. - (b) Management reserves the right to cancel the traded shift of an employee who becomes ineligible under this Article.
 Management will not cancel trades less than seventy-two (72) hours in advance in order to afford the employee an opportunity for alternative coverage.
-Management will make reasonable efforts to accommodate affected eligible employees who cannot obtain alternative coverage.

-6. Implementation:

-- a) The Parties recognize that the current time and attendance, and pay systems, including eTAS (electronic time and attendance system), webTA (web time and attendance system), and the National Finance Center (NFC), do not allow for the implementation of all of the provisions of this Article. - b) Full implementation of this Article will occur upon successful completion of changes to the time and attendance and pay systems.
+Management will make reasonable efforts to accommodate affected eligible employees who cannot obtain alternative coverage. - 6.
+Implementation: - (a) The Parties recognize that the current time and attendance, and pay systems, including eTAS, WEBta, and NFC, do not allow for the implementation of all of the provisions of this Article. - (b) Full implementation of this Article will occur upon successful completion of changes to the time and attendance and pay systems.
 TSA agrees to provide AFGE with periodic updates on the attempts to complete the changes.
-This Article will be implemented

-- approximately eight (8) months from the effective date of this Agreement. - c) Until such implementation occurs, TSA will apply in all airports the current shift trade process which allows for an equal exchange of hours between employees in a single pay period and does not allow one-way shift trades.
-In addition, beginning on the first day of the month following the effective date of this Agreement, the following provisions of this Article shall be implemented: - i.
+This Article will be implemented approximately eight (8) months from the effective date of this Agreement. - (c) Until such implementation occurs, TSA will apply in all airports the current shift trade process which allows for an equal exchange of hours between employees in a single pay period and does not allow one way shift trades.
+In addition, beginning on the first day of the month following the effective date of this Agreement, the following provisions of this

+Article shall be implemented:

+- i.
 A shift trade that does not result in an employee working over forty (40) hours per week, or otherwise put an employee in an overtime status. - ii.
-A shift trade that does not result in the conversion of a part-time employee into a full-time employee.
+A shift trade that does not result in the conversion of a part time employee into a full time employee.